Marcelllombm/meusprojetos/README.md

 # Go into the repository
 $ cd meusprojetos

-# Enter the branch app-produtos
+# Enter the branch Movie-card-libray
 $ git checkout Movie-card-libray

 # enter the folder